 These two populations are the main target groups of the BvLF strategy in India, although our work will concentrate on smaller geographical areas within these very large populations.
 The two goals in India are:

-Increased access to quality multilingual pre-school education services for 3-5 year old tribal children in Orissa
+Increased access to quality multilingual pre-school education services for 3-5 year old tribal children in Odisha

-Out of the 8 million tribal people in the state of Orissa, 1.4 million are children 0-6 years of age.
-Among the tribal population in Orissa, literacy rates are 37%, compared to 63% for the state and 65% for the country.
+Out of the 8 million tribal people in the state of Odisha, 1.4 million are children 0-6 years of age.
+Among the tribal population in Odisha, literacy rates are 37%, compared to 63% for the state and 65% for the country.
 Although 77% of tribal children attend a centre run by the government’s Integrated Child Development Services (ICDS), more centres are needed.
 Where centres do operate, there are problems of poorly trained teachers who are regularly absent, unsafe physical infrastructure, and discriminatory attitudes towards tribal children and their parents.
-Many do not speak the official state language, and the absence of tribal languages in ICDS centres is one of the main barriers to improve learning outcomes.
+The young tribal children do not speak Odia-the official state language, and the absence of tribal languages in ICDS centres is one of the main barriers to improving learning outcomes.
 Only 4 to 5 per cent of centres use the children’s mother tongue as a language of instruction.
-The Foundation has been supporting the creation of multilingual pre-schools in Orissa - as showcased in this two-minute video - since 2009.
+The Foundation has been supporting the creation of multilingual pre-schools in Odisha - as showcased in this two-minute video - since 2009.
 The Foundation’s support to indigenous groups and NGOs have resulted in the state and national government’s inclusion of mother tongue based multilingual preschool in its early childhood education and care policy.

 Do you have comments on our goals in India?
 Please contact our India Representative, Dharitri Patnaik: Dharitri.Patnaik@bvleerf.nl